Kava-Labs/kava-devnet/spec/kava.md

 ### Liquidation and Recolateralization
 In the event of a CDP falling below the required collateral ratio, that CDP will be siezed by the liquidator module.
 When a `lot` of collateral has been siezed due to liquidations, that collateral is auctioned by the auction module for stable tokens using a forward reverse auction.
 In normal times, this auction is expected to raise sufficient stable tokens to wipe out the debt originally held by the CDP owners, along with a small liquidation penalty.

 In the event collateral auctions fail to raise the requisite amount of stable tokens, Kava tokens are auctioned by the auction module for stable tokens using a reverse auction until the global collateral ratio is reached.
-In this way, the Kava token serves as a lender of last resort in times of under-colleteralization.
+In this way, the Kava token serves as a lender of last resort in times of under-collateralization.